delving/x3ml/docs/x3ml-schema-mapping.md

 		</entity>
 	</target>

-The arguments of the URI functions are named and optional, since there is logic within the URI Generation to anticipate omissions.
-The type of argument is determined by the element encapsulating the actual value.
-Initially the two options of either *literal* values or *xpath* expressions which will be evaluated in the current context (see Source below) in order to fetch information from the source record.
+The arguments of the **[Value Generator](x3ml-value-generation.md)** are named and optional, since there is logic within the URI Generation to anticipate omissions.
+The type of argument is determined by the value function, since the argument values are requested according to type.
+The *xpath* expressions which will be evaluated in the current context (see Source below) in order to fetch information from the source record.

 ## Intermediate Entity